-Depreciation is charged so as to write off the cost over their estimated useful lives, using the straight-line method, on the following basis:
+Depreciation is recognized over their estimated useful lives, using the straight-line method, on the following basis:

 Plant and equipment 3-4 years

 These assets are reviewed at each reporting period for indications of impairment.
 If an indication of impairment exists, the recoverable amount of the asset is estimated based on its fair value.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 In addition, the useful lives of these assets are also reviewed and adjusted, if appropriate, at each reporting period.